tonyfischetti/assertr/README.md

     devtools::install_github("tonyfischetti/assertr")

 ### What does it look like?
-This package offers two assertion functions, `assert` and `verify`, that are designed to be used shortly after data-loading in a dplyr/magrittr pipeline...
+This package offers three assertion functions, `assert`, `verify`, and `insist`, that are designed to be used shortly after data-loading in a dplyr/magrittr pipeline...

 Let’s say, for example, that the R’s built-in car dataset, mtcars, was not built-in but rather procured from an external source that was known for making